-You can go on to study the Bachelor of Arts (Honours) in Applied Social Studies at our campus in Mayo and at other Institutes and Universities in Ireland and abroad.
+You can go on to study the Bachelor of Arts (Honours, Add-On) in Applied Social Studies at our campus in Mayo and at other Institutes and Universities in Ireland and abroad.

 Second year Applied Social Care students spend 12 weeks on work placement.

 Third year Applied Social Care students spend 14 weeks on work placement.